Datafable/gbif-data-licenses/guidelines.md

 > * […] If any of these records are used in scientific analysis or report, the provenance of the original data must be acknowledged and the publication or report sent to BirdLife Finland […]
 > * […] If any of these records are used in an analysis or report, the provenance of the original data must be acknowledged and the PSM notified. […]
+> * […] If these data comprise a significant part of data used in publication, the creator of this resource must be given the possibility to comment a manuscript, and offered the possibil

 ### False